 Popular herbal remedies for hepatitis include ginseng, glycyrrhizin (a compound in licorice), catechin (found in green tea), and silymarin (found in milk thistle).
 However, there is no evidence that these herbs are helpful for hepatitis or other liver diseases.

-Patients with hepatitis should be aware that some herbal remedies and dietary supplements can cause liver damage.
+People with hepatitis should be aware that some herbal remedies and dietary supplements can cause liver damage.
 In particular, kava (an herb promoted to relieve anxiety and tension) is dangerous for people with chronic liver disease.
-Other herbs associated with liver damage include chaparral, kombucha mushroom, mistletoe, pennyroyal, and some traditional Chinese herbs.
+Other herbs associated with liver damage include:

-Liver transplantation may be an option for patients with severe cirrhosis or for patients with liver cancer that has not spread beyond the liver.
+Liver transplantation may be an option for people with severe cirrhosis or for people with liver cancer that has not spread beyond the liver.

-Current 5-year survival rates after liver transplantation are 55 - 80%, depending on different factors.
-Patients report improved quality of life and mental functioning after liver transplantation.
+Current 5-year survival rates after liver transplantation are about 80%, depending on different factors.
+People report improved quality of life and mental functioning after liver transplantation.

 Seven drugs are currently approved in the United States for treatment of chronic hepatitis B:

 - Telbivudine (Tyzeka)